Plantar Fasciitis Embolization (PFE)

 You may be a great candidate for PFE if:

-• You’ve had heel pain for 6 months or longer
+• You’ve had plantar fasciitis pain for 3 months or longer

 • You’ve tried other treatments like physical therapy, orthotics, injections, or shockwave therapy without relief

-• You want to avoid surgery or steroid injections
+• You want to avoid surgery or more steroid injections

 • You’re looking for a fast, effective, outpatient solution